Global Crypto Alliance (CALL) Price Hits $0.0007 on Top Exchanges

-Global Crypto Alliance (CURRENCY:CALL) traded down 4% against the dollar during the 1-day period ending at 17:00 PM Eastern on August 12th.
-One Global Crypto Alliance coin can now be purchased for about $0.0007 or 0.00000002 BTC on cryptocurrency exchanges.
-During the last seven days, Global Crypto Alliance has traded 132.2% higher against the dollar.
-Global Crypto Alliance has a market cap of $52,457.22 and $5.00 worth of Global Crypto Alliance was traded on exchanges in the last day.
+Global Crypto Alliance (CURRENCY:CALL) traded down 1.1% against the U.S. dollar during the 24 hour period ending at 10:00 AM Eastern on August 15th.
+During the last week, Global Crypto Alliance has traded 4.2% higher against the U.S. dollar.
+One Global Crypto Alliance coin can currently be bought for $0.0007 or 0.00000001 BTC on popular exchanges.
+Global Crypto Alliance has a total market cap of $54,856.49 and approximately $47.00 worth of Global Crypto Alliance was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.